Innovative Alternatives for the treatment of sciatic pain

 - Disadvantages: Variable results depending on the type of hernia, does not regenerate the disc.

-- Intradiscal Regenerative Medicine: Use of PRP and stem cells to improve disc regeneration and slow disc degeneration.
+- Intradiscal regenerative medicine: Use of PRP and stem cells to improve disc regeneration and slow disc degeneration.

 - Advantages: Regenerative potential of the disc, may reduce the need for surgery.